rcdevs/owncloud_openotp_auth/README.md

 -	Navigate to the 'Admin' page, or go to the 'RCDevs OpenOTP' Application Menu to set at least the server url and the Client Id, Click 'Save'
--	Configure if you want the authentication requests to be sent to OpenOTP on remote access, the loginMode will be forced to LDAP because the Desktop/Mobile application sends authentication for every requests so Two-factor is not possible right now.
+-	Configure if you want the authentication requests to be sent to OpenOTP on remote access !!
-	!!
 IMPORTANT !!
-We recommand to check "Force Remote Password on Desktop/Mobile Apps authentication" and use the Remote Password (=local Owncloud Password)
+We recommand to disable Two-Factor on remote until feature will be fully supported in next update.
 -	Allow users to administer Two-factor on their profile settings page or not
 -	At first Login, owncloud displays a popup with a Random Generated Password to use for remote connection.
 	If users don't keep safely the code on first login, they will be able to do it in "Personal" area on nexts logins.